astampoulis/makam-paper-funpearl/makamcode/04-gadts.md

 In each rule, the first argument already specializes the `N` type -- in the first rule to `zero`, in the second, to `succ N`.
-And so erroneous rules that do not respect this specialization would not be accepted as a well-typed saying in our language:
+And so erroneous rules that do not respect this specialization would not be accepted as well-typed sayings in our language:

 ```
 vmap P vnil (vcons X XS) :- ...